 People who have been down the volume route generally find that, to protect the cost benefits of scale, even quite modest design changes are either not permitted, or charged at disproportionate rates.

 With standard plans you see a lot of houses that look like yours.
 That could be because they are exactly like yours.
 And of course a standard design, by definition, is not actually designed for your site.
 It may fit your site, and the path of the sun across your site, to perfection, but that is a matter of luck, not design.
 Then again, it may not fit your site at all.
-How many standard designs would have fitted at 9 Belmore Road?
-We know of none.

 The Freedom of Individual Design